Arial shot of people walking

 In addition to the above-noted climate targets, we also have companywide water and waste goals.

-Our strategy to reduce GHG emissions includes increasing reliability and transport efficiency across our supply chain and all three of our freight transportation modes—road, ocean and air.
-To enable the shift to ocean and road freight—which is less GHG intensive than air—we have been building more time for transportation into our processes, which hinges on good demand data and forecast planning.
+Our three main freight transportation modes are road, ocean and air and to further shift to ocean and road freight—which is less GHG intensive than air—we have been adjusting our planning and building more time for transportation into our processes, leveraging strong demand data and forecast planning.
 We have a rapid response system and have established a standard operating procedure to make ocean freight our standard mode.

 Engaging with Our External Suppliers